mozey/npm-package/README.md

 npm init
 ```

-Selected all defaults, except for *"description"*.
-It added a bunch of field, according to [creating a package.json file](https://docs.npmjs.com/creating-a-package-json-file), only the *"name"* and *"version"* fields are required.
-Adding *"author"* also seems appropriate, the other fields are not necessary
+The init sub-command added a bunch of fields, according to [creating a package.json file](https://docs.npmjs.com/creating-a-package-json-file), only the *"name"* and *"version"* fields are required.

+Additionally, *"description"*, *"author"* and *"license"* also seem appropriate, but are not necessary for the package to be installable